Ourpower

 • Do not deposit cash unnecessarily into your account.
 If a deposit shows up that you cannot easily explain, SASSA will treat it as income.

-Timeline
+Timeline overview

-• Day 1: Submit appeal, get reference.
+• Day 1: Submit reconsideration, get reference number.

-• Days 1-30: ITSAA queues the case.
+• Days 1-30: SASSA queues the case.

 • Days 30-90: Detailed review.